OliverFarren/conFusion-Server/README.md

 ```

 This will successfully run the server side application on https://localhost:3443/

-### Populate Mongo Database

-When you first start your application, the Mongo database will be empty. e need to populate it with the compulsory data so that we can run our client side React application successfully.

-To do this, I have provided a folder in the root directory of the project called populate_database.
-Inside that folder, I have added three JSON files that contain the data that we need.

-Use those files to add data for the following components

-- Dishes
-- Leaders
-- Promotions

 ### Populate via Postman
 To add data to the Mongo database via Postman, perform the following steps